Bradbury & Co. Singer

 Isaac Cole moved to Edinburgh forming Cole & Co and in 1873 Maxfield & Co. entered into an agreement to supply Agenoria machines to this firm and some Maxfield machines have Cole & Co. stamped on the stitch plate.
 Isaac Cole was made bankrupt in 1880.

-It is believed the Franklin Works were then purchased by Joseph Harris in c1874 who renamed them the Imperial Works and produced Agenoria machines under the name the Imperial Sewing Machine Co. which he had formed with John Judson in April 1873.
+Joseph Harris purchased the Franklin Works by December 1873 and later renamed them the Imperial Works producing Agenoria machines under the name the Imperial Sewing Machine Co. which he had formed with John Judson in April 1873.
 The machines were retailed through Harris's premises at Oriel House, 41 Bull Lane, Birmingham.
 By April 1878 the Royal Sewing Machine Co.
 Ltd. was advertising that it had purchased the business of Joseph Harris.

-Engraved on the cloth plate is the company trade mark which represents a bobbin with crossed needles with "The Franklin Co." round it.
-The machine stands on a wooden base.
+Engraved on the cloth plate is the company trade mark which represents a bobbin with crossed needles with "The Franklin Co." arched over it.

 Franklin needlebar cover